jxleyo/MouseLikeTouchPad_I2C/README.md

 Installation and uninstallation methods:
 The manual installation method is to prepare an external mouse first to avoid failure during the installation process and unable to operate the computer, Unzip the downloaded zip file driver package to any location and open it to enter MouseLikeTouchPad_ I2C_ Driver subfolder, double-click the SetSensitivity.reg file to import registry settings, and open the InstallDriver.bat/UninstallDriver.bat file for driver installation/uninstallation.
 Follow the text prompts in the window to complete driver installation/uninstallation.
-The digital signature certificate installation window pops up and select Trust.

 the operation video tutorial website: